alexhernandezgarcia/alexhernandezgarcia.github.io/resources/tutorial-git-pages.md

 ## Basic commands and flow

-`git`---I will use _Git_ from now on---is a really powerful tool, which means that learning and understanding everything it offers is complicated.
+Git is a really powerful and flexible tool, which means that learning and understanding everything it offers can be complicated.
 However, the basic functionality is relatively simple.
-My recommendation to someone learning Git for the first time would be to first learn the basics superficially and later on making the effort to understand the details in more depth.
+My recommendation to someone learning Git for the first time would be to first learn the basics superficially, practice with dummy repositories---as this tutorial will show---and later on making the effort to understand the details in more depth.
+Challenges will certainly arise as we use it in real applications, and these will be learning opportunities.

 ### Installation